Bandstand, Aberystwyth

 This project takes a different approach by exploring people’s thoughts and feelings about independence.
 And how their experiences shape their views.

-We have worked with photography clubs and students to explore this question.
+We work with photography clubs and students to explore this question.
 Participants were asked to take images about independence.
-They discussed the images and took part in interviews.
+They discussed the images and take part in interviews.

-Aberystwyth Camera Club took the photographs for this exhibition.
+Aberystwyth Camera Club took the photographs for this exhibition that attracted over 600 people over the three days of the exhibition.
 We’re grateful for their contribution.

-The Aberystwyth University researchers leading this project are: Anwen Elias, Elin Royles, Núria Franco-Guillén and Rhys Jones.
+The Aberystwyth University researchers leading this project were: Anwen Elias, Elin Royles, Núria Franco-Guillén and Rhys Jones.